HadrienRoy/thesis/README.md

 # thesis: Multiple autonomous robot docking

-THIS PROJECT IS NOT FINISHED
+THIS PROJECT IS ONGOING.

-This repository holds the code for my thesis project.
+The goal for this project is to be able to dock multiple Turtlebot3 robots autonomously with only one docking station by comparing charging needs.

-The goal for this project is to be able to dock multiple Turtlebot3 robots autonomously when there is only one docking station.
+It leverages ROS2 Foxy and the Pupil Labs apriltag package.

-I use the Pupil Labs AprilTag library.
+Current progress: Single Turtlebot3 apriltag docking.

-This docking controller is based off of https://github.com/Adlink-ROS/apriltag_docking.
+The docking manager is inspired from https://github.com/Adlink-ROS/apriltag_docking.

 ## Quickstart